 A trademark is an image, logo, design, phrase, etc. that helps you create a brand for your company.
 It shows that you are the origin of a given product and sets you apart from your competition.

-How to Register with the USPTO
+Registering a Trademark with the USPTO

-If you want to register your trademark, apply online with the USPTO.
-The online registration platform is called the Trademark Electronic Application System (TEAS).
+If you want to register your trademark you’ll need to submit an online application to the USPTO.
+The online registration platform they use is called the Trademark Electronic Application System (TEAS).

 Benefits of Registering Your Trademark

-When you register you gain the right to bring legal action against an individual or company infringing on your rights at the state and federal levels.
-Your protections also extend beyond just your local area and into the realm of e-commerce.
-When you register, your mark will also become a part of the Trademark Electronic Search System (TESS).
+When you register, you gain the right to bring legal action against any individual or company which infringes on your rights.
+Your protections also extend beyond just your local area and into the realm of e-commerce, allowing you to protect

 Figuring this out will require you to have a good knowledge of the trademark classes, so that you know which industries your business belongs to.
 A lot of the time your good or service will have components that fall under more than one class.